 If your org has Data Sync enabled, enable sharing inheritance for each object that you want to use as a sharing source.
-Data Sync is enabled by default if you turned on Analytics after the Winter '20 release.

-- 1. In Analytics Studio, click Data Manager.
+- 1. In Tableau CRM Studio, click Data Manager.

 - 2. In Data Manager, click Connect.

 - 3. On the right end of the row for the object you want to enable, click the dropdown list.

 - 4. Click Row Level Sharing.

 - 5. Click Sharing inheritance on.

 - 6. Click Save.